 (i) All faculty members on preliminary appointments will have a written pre-tenure annual review in order to help them prepare for tenure and promotion.
 The responsibilities of the Chair/Director in the annual review of preliminary appointments include review of a faculty members' annual report (as part of the CDI process), as well as a written report that is submitted to the Dean.
-The responsibilities of the Dean in the pre-tenure annual review of preliminary appointments include review of the faculty members' annual report (as part of the CDI process), as well as review of the written report submitted by the Chair/Director, and one-to-one faculty member meetings where applicable.
+The responsibilities of the Dean in the pre-tenure annual review of preliminary appointments include review of the faculty members' annual report (as part of the CDI process), as well as review of the written report submitted by the CDI process), as well as review of the written report submitted by the Chair/Director, and one-to-one faculty member meetings where applicable.

-- (ii) All faculty members on preliminary appointments shall submit a pre-tenure annual report that includes: - (1) progress towards meeting the requirements of the appointment as stated in the letter of offer; - (2) performance and progress towards meeting the criteria for tenure and/or promotion; and - (3) an up-to-date CV and any additional materials the appointee may wish to submit.
+- (1) progress towards meeting the requirements of the appointment as stated in the letter of offer; - (2) performance and progress towards meeting the criteria for tenure and/or promotion; and - (3) an up-to-date CV and any additional materials the appointee may wish to submit.